 I used the Magimix to slice the potatoes in seconds, grate a small chunk of Parmesan and puree the creamy cauliflower sauce to silky perfection.
 This one simple, elegant, powerful tool did it all quietly and effortlessly.

-- 3 cups water or broth or a combination I used half water/half broth
+- 3 cups water or broth or a combination (I used half water and half broth)

 - 3 cups cauliflower florets

 - 1 tablespoon butter

 - 4 cloves garlic, minced (I used jarred)

 - 3/4 cup milk (more to taste)